 Spotify new home for Joe Rogan's podcast, shares jump

 May 19 (Reuters) - Spotify Technology SA SPOT.N said on Tuesday comedian Joe Rogan's podcast will be available on the music streaming platform starting Sept.
-1 and will become an exclusive later this year, sending shares 8% higher.
+1 and will become an exclusive later this year.

+Shares closed 8.4% higher at $174.91, as the deal is seen as part of the company's aim to transform itself into the Netflix of audio.

 He has interviewed well-known politicians and businessmen on the show, including Tesla Inc TSLA.O Chief Executive Officer Elon Musk and U.S. Senator Bernie Sanders.